 The written history of Morocco began about 1,000 BC when a people called the Phoenicians from what is now Lebanon sailed there.
 The Phoenicians were great traders and they founded trading posts in Morocco.
 The Phoenicians founded the city of Carthage in what is now Tunisia.
 Soon Carthage became the dominant power in the region.
-Meanwhile by about 400 BC the native Berber tribesmen formed the kingdom of Mauritania.
+Meanwhile, by about 400 BC the native Berber tribesmen formed the kingdom of Mauritania.

 In 146 BC the Romans conquered Carthage and their influence in North Africa gradually grew.
-Finally in 42 AD the Romans annexed the kingdom of Mauretania.
+Finally, in 42 AD the Romans annexed the kingdom of Mauretania.
 Morocco remained under Roman rule until the 5th century AD.

-Furthermore in the year 1248 a people called the Merinids began to overthrow the Almohads although it was not until 1269 that they captured Marrakech and brought the old dynasty to an end.
+Furthermore, in the year 1248, a people called the Merinids began to overthrow the Almohads although it was not until 1269 that they captured Marrakech and brought the old dynasty to an end.
 Then the same cycle followed.
 The Merinid dynasty eventually declined and was overthrown.
 The next Berber dynasty was called the Wattasids.
 They began to seize power in 1240 and they ruled all of Morocco by 1469.

 The next Moroccan dynasty was of Arab origin.
 The Saadians captured Marrakech in 1525 and Fes in 1548.
 The Saadian dynasty reached a peak during the years 1578-1603 in the time of Ahmed el-Mansour, known as the Golden One.
-However after his death the dynasty declined.
+However, after his death, the dynasty declined.

-However in 1912 Morocco was forced to become a French protectorate.
-Naturally the Moroccans resented their loss of independence and the whole country was not subdued until 1934.
-However in 1942, during World War II the allies landed in Morocco and Roosevelt was sympathetic to the Moroccans.
+However, in 1912 Morocco was forced to become a French protectorate.
+Naturally, the Moroccans resented their loss of independence, and the whole country was not subdued until 1934.
+However in 1942, during World War II the Allies landed in Morocco and Roosevelt was sympathetic to the Moroccans.
 In 1944 a Manifesto of Independence was published and in 1947 the Sultan declared he was in favor of independence.

 In 1953 the French deposed the Sultan but he returned in 1956.
 Morocco became independent in 1956.

-Hassan II became king of Morocco in 1961 and he reigned until 1991.
-During the 1960s and 1970s Morocco suffered from political instability.
+Hassan II became King of Morocco in 1961 and he reigned until 1991.
+During the 1960s and 1970s, Morocco suffered from political instability.
 A constitution was drawn up in 1962 followed by another in 1970.
-However the king survived 2 coup attempts in 1971 and in 1972.
-Then in 1981 there were riots in Casablanca.
+However, the king survived 2 coup attempts in 1971 and in 1972.
+Then in 1981, there were riots in Casablanca.

 In July 2011 voters in Morocco approved a new constitution for the country.
 Today the population of Morocco is about 33 million.

-Morocco lays in North Africa, with its borders touching the Mediterranean Sea and Spain in the north, Algeria in the east and the Atlantic Ocean in the west, nestling in one of the most important geographical locations in the World.
-Rabat is the capital of Morocco, while Casablanca (the city that spins a hundred dreams) is its largest city and the second-largest city in North Africa after Cairo and which is also considered as the Economical Capital of Morocco.
+Morocco lays in North Africa, with its borders touching the Mediterranean Sea and Spain in the north, Algeria in the east, and the Atlantic Ocean in the west, nestling in one of the most important geographical locations in the World.
+Rabat is the capital of Morocco, while Casablanca (the city that spins a hundred dreams) is its largest city and the second-largest city in North Africa after Cairo and which is also considered the Economical Capital of Morocco.

-Climat in Morocco is the Mediterranean in character, which means plenty of warm sunny days throughout the year.
+Climat in Morocco is Mediterranean in character, which means plenty of warm sunny days throughout the year.
 The winters are cool here.
 However, in the mountainous reaches of the country, the temperatures do go to extremes and it would do you good to stock yourself up accordingly.

-You will get an idea about the Morocco population from the bustling marketplaces.
-But just for the statistics, it is the fourth most populous African country with the population figures touching 33 854 675 according to the 2015 census.
+You will get an idea about the Moroccan population from the bustling marketplaces.
+But just for the statistics, it is the fourth most populous African country with population figures touching 33 854 675 according to the 2015 census.
 The streets may be crowded in some cities but the Moroccan people are warmer and very friendly.

-The official Moroccan languages are Berber (Tamazight), classical Arabic, but foreigners take heart.
-French is spoken widely here and is still the preferred language of the financial world, a hangover of the French rule and because Morocco has become a favored holiday destination, Spanish and English are the popular languages spoken out here along with other languages such as Italian and German.
+The official Moroccan languages are Berber (Tamazight), and classical Arabic, but foreigners take heart.
+French is spoken widely here and is still the preferred language of the financial world, a hangover of the French rule, and because Morocco has become a favored holiday destination, Spanish and English are the popular languages spoken here along with other languages such as Italian and German.

-Sample the aromatic and spicy food of North Africa by taking a trip to Morocco, a vibrant country with strong traditions and a diverse landscape of bustling cities, mountain ranges and arid deserts.
+Sample the aromatic and spicy food of North Africa by taking a trip to Morocco, a vibrant country with strong traditions and a diverse landscape of bustling cities, mountain ranges, and arid deserts.